spiral/docs/cookbook/golang-library.md

 In this tutorial, we will show how to integrate https://github.com/russross/blackfriday library to the application server and write PHP SDK for your application.

-> Attention, this article excepts that you are familiar with the Golang programming language.
+> Attention, this article expects that you are familiar with the Golang programming language.

 ## RoadRunner service
 Make sure to require the go module dependency first: